History of Pensacola, Florida: Twentieth Century

 With strong cultural ties to the old South, Florida and Pensacola had a racially segregated society that imposed Jim Crow since the period of whites regaining political domination following Reconstruction.
 African Americans in Florida began a long struggle to regain their civil rights, with the movement growing in the 1950s and 1960s, after decades of being excluded from the political system and being treated as second-class citizens.

 In 1972, students at the newly desegregated Escambia High School in Pensacola had a bloody race riot after black students fought the school's band and other white students when the band played the school song, "Dixie," at a football game.
 After a larger riot in 1974, the school's mascot, a Confederate rebel, was subsequently changed to a gator.

 During the early 1970s, a group of students and other Pensacolans published the Gulf Coast Fish Cheer, a newspaper that covered the Vietnam War, race relations, youth culture, civil liberties, and other topics.
 The paper was a part of the political wave of the period dubbed the New Left.

 Since the late twentieth century, there has been dramatic growth in the beach-based tourism industry and rapid development of previously pristine wilderness beaches, particularly those around Panama City, Fort Walton Beach and Destin, Florida.
 The region attracted mostly people native to Florida and the South.
 People from the Northern United States, notably retirees, and immigrants from the Caribbean, Central and South America have begun to widely settle the area in the 21st century.
 Recently development has become rapid, despite periodic hurricane damage.

 Many barrier island areas have been redeveloped for condos and houses, increasing the risk of storm damage, as the islands always shift.
 Other areas remain undeveloped, and the Gulf Islands National Seashore is protected as a park.

 Tourism, based on a working-class Southerners from nearby Alabama and Georgia, led many to call the region the "Redneck Riviera."
 Upscale locals in Pensacola, and surrounding areas disapproved of expanded tourism, citing problems of increased traffic, demands on public services and infrastructure, and higher property taxes.
 They talked of preserving the "Emerald Coast."
-However, nearby communities such as Destin and Panama City Beach embraced the new business opportunities and quickly outgrew their neighbors.